Wizc1998/UDP_file_trasfer_APP/README.md

 a file transfer application using UDP sockets in Python.

-To use this application, you need to request a networking component called "troll" first.
+To use this application, you need to request a networking component called "troll" first. (the zip file in the folder)